 Students gain financial statement analytical perspectives required of auditors and credit and equity analysts.
 Students are also exposed to current advanced topics in financial reporting.
 This course is co-listed with ACCT 4114.
 Prerequisite(s): ACCT 3103 or consent of Graduate Coordinator.

-ACCT 5120 - Seminar in Accounting Theory (3)
+ACCT 5120 - Financial Accounting and Reporting I (3)